 Menopause can disrupt sleep in a lot of ways, and how much of an effect it has depends on the individual woman.
 Here are a few of the major ways it can disrupt your sleep as you move through the menopausal transition.

 Insomnia: Having trouble going to sleep or staying asleep are common complaints during menopause.
 Some women also wake up a lot earlier than they used to, and if they aren’t going to bed earlier, that can mean a short night where they don’t get enough rest.
-Not every woman gets insomnia when she’s going through menopause, but it can definitely be a concern for some women during this time of life.
+Not every woman gets insomnia when she’s going through menopause, but it can definitely be a concern for some women.

 Sleep apnea: Some women develop sleep apnea because of their menopausal transition.
 Like insomnia, this doesn’t happen to every woman.
 But if you’re not sleeping well in menopause, ask your doctor about a sleep study to make sure apnea isn’t the culprit.
 Untreated sleep apnea can put your health at risk, but there are solutions that can help reduce the problems sleep apnea may cause.